leaysgur/slides/docs/vuefes_jp-2025/index.md

 - First implementation took ~1.5 months
   - Rewrote several times along the way
-- No results at first 🍃
+- Initially, I didn't make any progress at all 🍃
-  - But kept going, understanding deepened daily
+  - But kept going step by step, understanding deepened daily
-- Also implemented proposals that were still Stage 3
+- Handling bug fixes and edge cases, everything settled after ~3 months

-Handling bug fixes and edge cases, everything settled after ~3 months.
+Also implemented proposals that were still Stage 3.

 ---